-The project entered its final year in 2023.
-In Tanzania, the focus was on finalising the activities in the eight schools and eight surrounding communities.
-In Uganda, the partners focused on four schools and eight surrounding communities as the target group for year three.
-In March 2023, a learning week was organised in Uganda that brought together the five implementing partners.
-This was a great opportunity to share learnings and visit the field together.
-After the learning week, Simavi visited the project in Tanzania as well to see the progress on the ground.
-The second half of the year was focused on conducting an endline assessment to define the results of the programme and closing the activities in the intervention areas.
-The programme was extended to the end of 2023 to allow for enough time for the endline assessment and closing.
-Lastly, Simavi worked with the partners on designing a new phase of the WASH & Learn programme to continue the programme in Uganda.
+ties), Tanzania; CEMDO (Community Environtion), Tanzania; HEWASA (Health Water & Sanifort to Save the Environment), Uganda; WASEU Uganda hia, the focus was on finalising the activities in the In Uganda, the partners focused on four schools group for year three.
+In March 2023, a learning her the five implementing partners.
+This was a ield together.
+After the learning week, Simavi ogress on the ground.
+The second half of the ment to define the results of the programme and programme was extended to the end of 2023 int and closing.
+Lastly, Simavi worked with the & Learn programme to continue the programme

-Pro-poor WASH access in Kenya: Reducing inequalities through partnerships

-(WOP Kenya Project)
+Pro-poor WASH access in Kenya: Reducing inequalities through partnerships (WOP Kenya Project)